 What is a Shrimp Boil?

-- Vegetables: Potatoes, corn on the cob, and sometimes sausage, adding richness to the dish.
+- Vegetables: Potatoes, corn on the cob, and sometimes sausage for extra rich taste.

 Why Cook Shrimp Boil in the Oven?